View our video that explains the safety features of parasailing.

 Unfortunately do to the bumpy-ness of the boat ride we do not suggest you parasail or ride along as an observer.

 That depends on each individual’s abilities.
 To fly you must get onto the boat.
-Our shuttle boat loads from our dock and requires 3 steps up and down to the shuttle.
-You will then transfer from our shuttle boat to our Parasail boat by stepping up 3 stairs and then back down 3 stairs.
-Once onboard the Parasail boat you will be harnessed up and will need to walk about 10 feet to the flight deck while climbing up 3 steps.
+Our Lahaina Harbor location at slip #15 is the best location for this.
+Our shuttle boat loads from our dock and requires that you get down a thin 20 foot long dock to the shuttle boat.
+Then you must go down 3 steps and then get to a seat on the shuttle boat.
+You will then transfer from our shuttle boat to our Parasail boat by stepping up 3 stairs and then back down 3 stairs and across the deck 10 feet.
+Once onboard the Parasail boat, you will be harnessed up and will need to walk about 10 feet to the flight deck while climbing up 3 steps.
+After the flight, you do all the steps in reverse.
 If you can manage these steps on your own, you can Parasail.
-Our crew can assist but are unable to physically carry passengers.
+Our crew and or one of your party can assist but our employees are unable to physically carry passengers.

 Please feel free to bring a camera or a video camera on the boat.
 However, we only allow waterproof or disposable camera up in flight, for obvious reasons.

-We offer a Digital Photo package of 30 – 50 pictures.
+We offer a Digital Photo package of 30 – 50 pictures for $40.00.
 We take pictures on your take – off and get the close-up shots, touch-n-go pictures, up at elevation and also during the landing.
-We give you a SD -Card of all your pictures that you get to keep and do with as you choose.
+We can load the pictures onto one phone or device or you can you choose to keep the SD-Card.

 We suggest since the air and ocean temperatures are so warm in Maui that you come prepared to fly in your bathing suit.
 You may wear your tux or evening gown if you prefer.